Champagne Roasted Argentinian Shrimp - so easy-so elegant!

 - Ensure your shrimp are fully deveined and tails off.

-- If you are substituting other shrimp for the Argentinian shrimp get the largest you can find or afford!
+- If you are substituting other shrimp for the Argentinian shrimp get look for 16-20/lb or larger.

-- You may have to adjust the roasting time downward if you are using smaller shrimp.
+- You may have to adjust the roasting time depending on the size of your shrimp.
 Watch them carefully and when they are pink and opaque-they are done.
+Shrimp get very rubbery if over-cooked so monitor the cook time carefully after the half way mark of suggested cook time.

 Wine Pairing